chonieny/Hate_Crime_Factors_project/README.md

-# Exploration of Factors Associated with Hate Crime Rates in the U.S.: Project Overview
+# Exploration of Factors Associated with Hate Crime Rates in the US: Project Overview

 * Objective